 Patagonia is a top fall destination in South America, especially Torres del Paine National Park in the southernmost region of the country.
 Here you’ll find lots of wildlife, unforgettable landscapes, and endless hiking opportunities.
 If you plan your trip for September or October, you’ll likely see colorful blooms.
 If you visit in November, you’ll likely face more crowds because this is getting into the local summer season, but you’ll also have great weather for exploring the national park.
 Keep in mind though that the winds tend to be chilly in Patagonia year-round.

-Bogota is an energetic city that’s filled with incredible food and regional wines.
+One of the best destinations in Colombia, Bogota is an energetic city filled with incredible food and regional wines.
 October is a nice time to visit Colombia because the biggest summer crowds are gone and it’s not too rainy then.
 You may also be able to get cheaper airfare because it’s the shoulder season.
 However, keep in mind that there aren’t as many festivals and holidays at this time of year, so if you’re looking to join local events, you may want to visit in the local summer season instead.

 The Seven Lakes is a scenic road trip route that’s great to do during the fall.
 The route passes through Lanín and Nahuel Huapi National Parks and around the lakes of Correntoso, Espejo, Escondido, Viallarino, Falkner, Machónico and Lácar Lakes.
 All of these lakes are also around beautiful natural forests.
 Between September and November, you may see beautiful blossoming flowers.
 The drive gives you a taste of this wild landscape from the comfort of your vehicle.